Found a fantastic reply from Stack Overflow

 // Singleton class

-public static class Singleton {private static Data data;
+public static class Singleton {

 public static void commonMethod1() {